Big-Data-ETSIT/practica_creativa/README.md

   oct 01 14:58:53 amunoz systemd[1]: Started MongoDB Database Server.
   ```
+  > [!NOTE]
+  >In case you dont have mongo installed or your are using the laboratory perform the following steps:

+  >Create a data directory for storing the mongo data inseide of the `practica_creativa` folder:
+  >```
+  >mkdir data_mongo
+  >```
+  >Open a terminal and run the mongo daemon for starting the server:
+  >```
+  >mongod —port 27017 —dbpath ./data_mongo —oplogSize 50
+  >```
+  >Don't close the terminar in any moment otherwise teh mongo server will stop.

-  Run the import_distances.sh script.
+  In other terminal run the import_distances.sh script.
 If mongo was installed with docker you have to copy the /data downloaded inside the mongo container and check how to import a .jsonl (import_distances.sh)
   ```
   ./resources/import_distances.sh
   ```